Website relaunch without ranking loss: The complete guide

 Can I change the URL structure during the relaunch?

-Stay calm and proceed systematically: (1) Check Search Console for crawl errors -- are there 404s?
-(2) Verify redirects -- are they all working correctly?
-(3) Check canonical tags -- do they point to the right URL?
-(4) Compare content -- has the content of top pages changed?
-(5) Measure loading times -- has the website become slower?
-In 80% of cases, the problem lies with missing or incorrect redirects.
-Contact us for an emergency analysis.
+Stay calm and proceed systematically: (1) Check Search Console for crawl errors – are there any 404 errors?
+(2) Check redirects – are they all working correctly?
+(3) Check canonical tags – are they pointing to the correct URL?
+(4) Compare content – has the content of the top pages changed?
+(5) Measure loading times – has the website become slower?
+In 80% of cases, the problem lies with missing or incorrect redirects.Contact usfor an emergency analysis.

 That depends on your internal resources.
-For a pure design relaunch with few pages, an internal team may suffice.
-For a complete relaunch with URL changes, content migration, and SEO safeguarding, we recommend working with an experienced agency.
-At GoldenWing, we support the entire process -- from SEO analysis to web design to technical implementation.
-Contact us for a non-binding initial consultation.
+For a simple design relaunch with just a few pages, an internal team might suffice.
+For a complete relaunch involving URL changes, content migration, and SEO optimization, we recommend collaborating with an experienced agency.
+At GoldenWing, we guide you through the entire process – from the initial planning stages to the final implementation.SEO analysis about the web designuntil the technical implementation.Contact usfor a free initial consultation.

-A website relaunch is not just a technical project -- it affects numerous departments and interest groups.
-Poor stakeholder management is the most common reason for failed relaunch projects, even more so than technical errors.
+A website relaunch is not just a technical project -- it affects numerous departments and interest groups.Inadequate stakeholder management is the most common reason for failed relaunch projects., even before technical errors.

 In a typical relaunch project for an Austrian SME, the following stakeholders are involved:

-- Management: Decides on budget, timeline, and strategic direction
+- Management:Decides on budget, timeline and strategic direction

-- Marketing/Sales: Defines target audiences, conversion goals, and content requirements
+- Marketing/Sales:Defines target groups, conversion goals, and content requirements.

-- IT/Technology: Responsible for hosting, integrations, and technical implementation
+- IT/Technology:Responsible for hosting, integrations and technical implementation

-- Customer Service: Knows the most common user questions and pain points
+- Customer service:Knows the most frequently asked user questions and pain points

-- External Partners: Agency, freelancer, hosting provider
+- External partners: Agency, freelancer, hosting provider

-The RACI Matrix for Relaunch Projects
+The RACI matrix for relaunch projects

-Example for content migration:
+Example of content migration:

-- Responsible: Marketing team
+- Responsible: Marketing Team

-- Accountable: Project manager
+- Accountable: Project Manager

 - Consulted: SEO agency, sales